beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Sasuke looked in that direction to find a balding old man, all skin and bones, charging at him, bamboo spear in hand.
 His movements were not quick, and he wasn't strong; he seemed to be a normal person with no connection with the ninja arts.</br>
 Sasuke jumped backward and lightly dodged.
 But in the spot where he landed, he felt chakra behind him.</br>
 "Water Release: Rain Barrage!"
 The high-pitched voice of a young girl rang out, and countless tiny pellets of water like the icing sugar on a sweet cake flew at him.</br>
-Sasuke wove signs, took a breath, and brought a finger to his mouth.
-"Fire Style: Great Fireball Technique!"</br>
+Sasuke wove signs, took a breath, and brought a finger to his mouth. <em>Fire Style: Great Fireball Technique!</em></br>
 Fire Style was the specialty of the Uchihas.
 The flames he released enveloped the water pellets of his opponent, evaporating them instantly.</br>
 "What?!
 Water Style can be done in by Fire Style?!" his opponent shouted, upon seeing her own technique disappear without ever touching Sasuke.
 He looked over and saw a short girl with a childish face standing there.</br>
 "Chino, get back!"
 Now a brawny man appeared, as if to push the girl "Chino" back.
 Kunai at the ready, he tossed it at Sasuke, the tip aiming straight at his heart.</br>
-It stabbed into the bamboo behind him.
-Rrrrrip!
-The oversized grass exploded backward.</br>
+It stabbed into the bamboo behind him. <em>Rrrrrip!</em> The oversized grass exploded backward.</br>
 "Wind's changing nature hm?"
 Sasuke noted.
 The kunai, cloaked in wind chakra, had expanded the air inside the node of the bamboo and ruptured it.</br>
 "Hey!
 You youngsters, what are you at?!
 Hurry up and take him down!" the old man shouted.</br>
 "Whaaaat?!
 No one told me he was this strong!"
 Chino frowned and stared at Sasuke.
 And then she gasped and pointed at his eye.
 "No!
 No way!
 Look, Nowaki!
 That eye... the Saringan!"</br>